18F/18f.gsa.gov/_posts/2018-07-03-presidential-innovation-fellows-bringing-new-approaches-to-nations-biggest-challenges.md

-Library of Medicine (NLM), which is one of the 27 National Institutes of Health (NIH) and home to many of the largest genomic, image, and text biomedical datasets in the world, including scientific treasures like PubMed and clinicaltrials.gov.
+Library of Medicine (NLM), which is one of the 27 National Institutes of Health (NIH) and home to many of the largest genomic, image, and text biomedical datasets in the world, including scientific treasures like PubMed and <clinicaltrials.gov>.
 Together, the PIF program has partnered with senior leadership at NLM to make these datasets more readily available to the public.
 Recognizing that scientists are looking more and more for code — new algorithms and open source tools for